Resort Living: A Review of Big Canoe, Georgia

-Big Canoe has a tennis center which offers eight outdoor courts, 4 with Har-Tru clay, 2 with Clay Tec, and 2 hard courts.
+Big Canoe has a tennis center which offers eight outdoor courts, 4 with Har-Tru clay, 2 with Clay Tec, and two hard courts.

 The Big Canoe championship golf course is a 27 hole course surrounded by the beauty of mountains and Lake Sconti.
-Proper dress must be worn at all times, and to help you with that, you may purchase golf clothing, equipment and gear at the pro shop, located in the clubhouse.
-There are also three 9 hole courses available for golfers of all skill levels.
+The proper dress must be worn at all times, and to help you with that, you may purchase golf clothing, equipment, and gear at the pro shop, located in the clubhouse.
+There are also three nine hole courses available for golfers of all skill levels.

 The Black Bear Pub